-Assigned fund balances include:
+Assigned Fund Balances include:

-- All remaining amounts that are reported in governmental funds, other than general fund, that are not classified as nonspendable and are neither restricted nor committed and - Amounts in the general fund that are intended to be used for a specific purpose in accordance with the provision identified by the Presiding Judge, or designee.
+- a.
+All remaining amounts that are reported in governmental funds, other than general funds, that are not classified as nonspendable and are neither restricted nor committed; and - b.
+Amounts in the general fund that are intended to be used for a specific purpose in accordance with the provision identified by the presiding judge or designee.

-Courts will identify assigned fund balances according to the following categories:
+Assigned Fund Balances will be identified according to the following categories:

-- 1. One-time facility Tenant improvements Examples include carpet and fixture replacements. - 2.
-One-time facility Other Examples include amounts paid by the Judicial Council on behalf of the court. - 3.
+- a.
+One-time Facility-Tenant Improvements.
+Examples include carpet and fixture replacements. - b.
+One-time Facility-Other Examples include amounts paid by the Judicial Council on behalf of the courts. - c.
 Statewide Administrative Infrastructure Initiatives.
-Statewide assessment in support of technology initiatives (e.g., California Case Management System and Phoenix) will be identified in this designation. - 4.
-Local Infrastructure (Technology and non-technology needs) Examples include interim case management systems and non-security equipment. - 5.
-One-time employee compensation (Leave obligation, retirement, etc.) Amounts included in this category are exclusive of employee compensation amounts already included in the court's operating budget and not in a designated fund balance category. - a.
+Statewide assessment in support of technology initiatives (e.g., Phoenix) will be identified in this designation. - d.
+Local Infrastructure (technology and nontechnology needs).
+Examples include interim case management systems and nonsecurity equipment. - e.
+One-time Employee Compensation (leave obligation, retirement, etc.).
+Amounts included in this category are exclusive of employee compensation amounts already included in the court's operating budget and not in a designated fund balance category. - i.
 One-time leave payments at separation from employment.
-If amounts are not already accounted for in a court's operating budget, estimated one-time payouts for vacation or annual leave to employees planning to separate from employment within the next fiscal year should be in this designated fund balance sub-category.
+If amounts are not already accounted for in a court's operating budget, estimated one-time payouts for vacation or annual leave to employees planning to separate from employment within the next fiscal year should be in this designated fund balance subcategory.
 This amount could be computed as the average amount paid out with separations or other leave payments during the last three years.
 Any anticipated non-normal or unusually high payout for an individual or individuals should be added to at the average amount calculated.

-In a footnote, the court should note the amount of its employees' currently earned leave balance that is more than the established designated fund balance.
-The amount would be determined by multiplying the hours of earned vacation or annual leave on the payroll records for each employee times his or her current salary rate minus the designated fund balance established. b.
+- ii.
 Unfunded pension obligation.
 If documented by an actuarial report, the amount of unfunded pension obligation should be included as a designated fund balance.
-Employer retirement plan contributions for the current fiscal year must be accounted for in the court's operating budget.
+Employer retirement plan contributions for the current fiscal year must be accounted for in the court's operating budget. - iii.

-In a footnote, the court should note the amount of the current unfunded pension obligation that is in excess of the established designated fund balance.

-c.
 Unfunded retiree health care obligation.
 If documented by an actuarial report, the amount of unfunded retiree health care obligation should be included as a designated fund balance.

-The current year's unfunded retiree health care obligation contains: (i) the current year Annual Required Contribution (ARC) based on a 30-year amortization of retiree health costs as of last fiscal year-end and (ii) the prior year retiree health care obligation less (iii) the retiree health care employer contributions and any transfers made to an irrevocable trust set up for this purpose.
+The current year's unfunded retiree health care obligation contains: (i) the current year Annual Required Contribution (ARC) based on a 30-year amortization of retiree health costs as of last fiscal year-end, and (ii) the prior year retiree health care obligation less (iii), the retiree health care employer contributions and any transfers made to an irrevocable trust set up for this purpose.
 The current year's unfunded retiree health care obligation is to be added to the prior year's obligation.